robertdavid010/meteor_bootstrap-master-modal/README.md

 <a name="configformbtns"></a>
 **`formbtns`**
-This attribute is available with the modal template context to be used to pass to the `buttonContent` parameter for AutoForm quickform.
+This attribute is will set the `MMformbtn` helper with the modal template context to be used to pass to the `buttonContent` parameter for AutoForm quickform.

 <a name="configmodalbtns"></a>
 **`modalbtns`**